 The Company as a subsidiary of DWS Group GmbH & Co.
-KGaA ("DWS KGaA") is included in the compensation strategy of the DWS Group (DWS KGaA and its subsidiaries).
-All matters related to compensation, as well as compliance with regulatory requirements, are monitored by the relevant governing bodies of the DWS Group.
-The DWS Group pursues a total compensation approach that comprises fixed and variable compensation components and contains portions of deferred compensation, which are linked both to individual future performance and the sustainable corporate development.
-Under the compensation strategy, employees at the first and second management level in particular receive a portion of the variable compensation in the form of deferred compensation elements, which are largely linked to the long-term performance of the DWS share or of the investment products.
+KGaA ("DWS KGaA") is included in the compensation strategy of the Group (DWS KGaA and its subsidiaries).
+All matters related to compensation, as well as compliance with regulatory requirements, are monitored by the relevant governing bodies of the Group.
+The Group pursues a total compensation approach that comprises fixed and variable compensation components and contains portions of deferred compensation, which are linked both to individual future performance and the sustainable corporate development.
+The compensation strategy calls for employees in the first and second management levels in particular to receive a portion of their variable compensation in the form of deferred compensation components that are, to a large extent, linked to the long-term performance of DWS shares or investment products.